Disaster Recovery Plan

 Restoration procedures

-Finally, follow best practices to ensure a disaster recovery plan includes detailed restoration procedures for recovering from a loss of full systems operations.
+Finally, follow best practices to ensure a disaster recovery plan includes detailed steps and restoration procedures for recovering from a loss of full systems operations.
 In other words, every detail to get each aspect of the business back online should be in the plan, even if you start with a disaster recovery plan template.
 Here are some procedures to consider at each step.

 Include not just objectives such as the results of risk analysis and RPOs, RTOs, and SLAs, but also a structured approach for meeting these goals.
 The DRP must address each type of downtime and disaster with a step-by-step plan, including data loss, flooding, natural disasters, power outages, ransomware, server failure, site-wide outages, and other issues.
 Be sure to enrich any IT disaster recovery plan template with these critical details.